B2B REVENUE MARKETING

 Working Inside the Operations Layer

 Through work driving digital transformation, I learned that technology is not the starting point.
 The work begins with the as-is, the business requirements, and the to-be model.
 Technology follows as an accelerator of a model already designed to create value.
-That discipline now shapes how I operationalize AI.
+That discipline now shapes how I think about AI — not as a tool to deploy, but as a capability to design around.

 Taught me that not all moments matter equally.
 Some touchpoints are load-bearing — where buyer confidence is built or lost.
 Knowing which ones, and designing around them deliberately, is what turns a collection of interactions into a progression that advances buyers forward with intention.